spacemeat/pyke/README.md

 Pyke comes with some built-in `Phase` classes--not many yet, but it's early still:
 * `class Phase`: Common base class for all other phases.
 * `class CFamilyBuildPhase(Phase)`: Common base class for building C and C++ projects.
-You won't decleare objecs of this type, but rather subclasses of it, as it does not actually implement `action`s.
+You won't decleare objecs of this type, but rather subclasses of it, as it does not actually implement many `action`s.
 * `class CompilePhase(CFamilyBuildPhase)`: Phase for compiling a single source file to a single object file.
 * `class LinkPhase(CFamilyBuildPhase)`: Phase for linking objects together to form <!-- a final archive, shared object, or --> an executable binary.
 * `class CompileAndLinkPhase(CFamilyBuildPhase)`: Phase for combining compile and link operations into one phase, likely with a single call to the native build tool.